Stanford Cardinal: Sailing

+In 2023 and 2025, Stanford Sailing won the Leonard M. Fowle Trophy, which the ICSA awards annually to the best overall college team.

 In March 2019, John Vandemoer, Stanford University's head sailing coach for 11 years, pleaded guilty to one count of conspiracy to commit racketeering for accepting bribes in the 2019 college admissions bribery scandal, to hold open admission spots at the university for three applicants falsely portrayed as competitive sailors, in exchange for $770,000 in payments to the sailing program.
 Unlike others indicted in the scheme, he did not personally benefit financially.
 The university fired Vandemoer.
 Clinton Hayes was appointed interim head coach.

 Men's soccer

-The Cardinal have appeared in the NCAA Division I Men's Soccer Tournament 14 times since their inaugural season in 1973, including 11 times in the 20 seasons from 1997 to 2016.
-They have seven appearances in the College Cup, including winning the 2015, 2016, and 2017 national championships.
+The Cardinal have appeared in the NCAA Division I Men's Soccer Tournament 20 times, including in 8 consecutive years from 2013 through 2020.
+They have seven appearances in the College Cup, winning the national championship in 2015, 2016, and 2017.

 Women's soccer

 The Cardinal won the NCAA women's soccer championship in 2011, 2017, and 2019.